 - Is your property mapped?
 Knowing the location of land for sale is one of the buyer’s first questions.

 - Have you signed up to receive text notifications from interested buyers?
 We consider this a signal that buyers will get the information they need quickly.

-Our three sites are aligned to look at the above same factors, but each site weighs the components differently in order to return results that are most relevant to buyers on the respective sites.
-But in short, our goal is to deliver the best search experience that will connect land buyers and sellers—and we recommend taking the above steps to ensure your property gets in front of the most prospects as possible!
+Our three sites are aligned to look at all of the factors above, but each site weighs the components differently in order to return results that are most relevant to buyers on the respective sites.
+In short, our goal is to deliver the best search experience that will connect land buyers and sellers—and we recommend taking the above steps to ensure your property gets in front of the most prospects as possible!

-Learn more tips and tricks about creating and managing your land listings in our Seller Knowledge Center.
+Learn more tips and tricks about creating and managing your land listings by visiting our Seller Knowledge Center.